Canon SL2 vs Sony RX10 III

 - More heavily discounted: Has been on the market for longer (launched in March 2016).

-If the count of relative strengths (bullet points above) is taken as a measure, the SL2 emerges as the winner of the contest (15 : 13 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the SL2 comes out slightly ahead of the RX10 III (15 : 14 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon SL2 and the Sony RX10 III place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the SL2 or the RX10 III perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.